Judecoin/judecoin-site/README.md

 Repeat the above process for each language version of this index page.

-## How to make a JudEcoinpedia Entry
+## How to make a Judecoinpedia Entry

 ### 1. Make a Global file
 Navigate to the /resources/JudEcoinpedia folder and make a new file.
 Be sure the file name has no spaces and the ending is .md